 One of the leading causes for an algae infested aquarium is too much light.
-Placing an aquarium in an area where it can receive direct sunlight is asking for trouble, unless you prefer green water and green glass.
-Sunlight can overheat the water temperature in an aquarium very fast, and the temperature will also drop rapidly as soon as the fish tank is no longer in the sun.
-Fish do not like fluctuation in the water temperature since they are cold blood species and they can’t regulate their body temperature like we humans do.
-Therefore, it is extremely unhealthy for them.
-In the summer time, direct sunlight might even heat up the water to a lethal temperature.
+Placing an aquarium in an area where it can receive direct sunlight is asking for trouble.
+Unless you prefer green water and green glass.
+Sunlight can overheat the water temperature in an aquarium very fast.
+Also, the temperature will also drop rapidly as soon as the fish tank is no longer in the sun.
+Fish do not like fluctuation in the water temperature.
+Since they are cold blood species, they can’t regulate their body temperature like we humans do.
+Therefore, it is incredibly unhealthy for them.
+In the summertime, direct sunlight might even heat up the water to a lethal temperature.

 2. Do not locate an aquarium near a door.

 3. Do not place an aquarium near a radiator, an air conditioner, or a vent, where the temperature can change rapidly.

 Fish can be easily disturbed by large frequently moving objects such as people around the tank.
 It can be very stressful for them.

 Whether you decide to put it on an aquarium stand, a desk, or on a dresser, make sure it is sitting on something strong and solid.
 One U.S. gallon of water weighs about 8.35 pounds or about 3.79kg.
-A small 10 (U.S.) gallon tank can hold as much as 80 pounds of water, and it can be way over 100 pounds with the substrate, decoration, and equipment.
+A small 10 (U.S.) gallon tank can hold as much as 80 pounds of water.
+It can be way over 100 pounds with the substrate, decoration, and equipment.

 This will make it easier for you to hook up all the necessary equipment such as the filter, heater, lights, and air pump.
-Yet the electrical outlet should not be placed directly under the aquarium in order to avoid short circuits in case of a water leakage or spill.
+The electrical outlet should not be directly under the aquarium to avoid short circuits in case of a water leakage or spill.

-A healthy aquarium requires frequent partial water change.
-Since a 5 gallon water bucket can weigh as much as over 40 pounds, walking long distance with such weight is not enjoyable.
+A healthy aquarium requires the frequent partial water change.
+A 5-gallon water bucket can weigh as much as over 40 pounds.
+Walking a long distance with such weight is not very enjoyable.

 8. Locate an aquarium in an area where there is enough space around it for you to work on during the maintenance.

-While we have been through the part that to avoid heavy traffic around the fish tank, the aquarium should also not be placed where you rarely visit.
+While we have been through the part that to avoid heavy traffic around the fish tank, the aquarium should also not be where you rarely visit.
 It gives you the opportunities to notice any problem in the tank at an early stage.

 Fish do not like noises and should stay away from television, stereo, radio, and any other noise-making sources.